Habits of Hospitality - A Short History of the Origins of the Office of Protocol of Canada

 Fred Mcevoy is an Ottawa-based historian and writer.

-Greg Donaghy is head of the Historical Section of Foreign Affairs and International Trade Canada.
+Greg Donaghy is head of the Historical Section of Foreign Affairs, Trade and Development Canada.

 They would like to thank John Hilliker, Mary Halloran, Norman Hillmer and Jean Bourassa for their helpful comments on this article.
 The views expressed in it, however, are the authors' own.

 Sir Joseph Pope, who served as the department's first under-secretary from 1909 to 1925, was a "stickler for form."

 (Source: Library and Archives Canada, PA-110845)